 Proper public speaking volume is speaking loud enough for your objective, your material, your purpose and your circumstances.

 Without proper public speaking volume your audience will not be able to hear you.
 Too much will be irritating.
-There may be circumstances and parts of your speech that are more appropriate to increase how loud you speak.
-Done effectively, it can enhance the speech.
+There may be circumstances and parts of your speech that are more appropriate to increase your volume.
+Done effectively, it can enhance your speech.
 If at the wrong time, it could make the audience uncomfortable.

 "I Can’t Hear Yoooou."